Book Tickets for the Acropolis or “Akropolis”

 Yes, since 2018, it has been possible to purchase Acropolis tickets online, either as a single entry ticket or as a multisite/combination ticket (outlined below).

 However, please keep in mind that purchasing a single entry or combination ticket online only allows you to stop having to queue for tickets at the ticket office.
-You will not be able to reach the Acropolis without having to wait in line.

 You can stop the line by purchasing a skip-the-line ticket or taking a guided tour.

-Purchasing your tickets online does not grant you any special benefits; you must reach the platform in the same line as anyone else.
+Purchasing your tickets online does not grant you any special benefits, you must reach the platform in the same line as anyone else.

-To purchase your tickets online
+To Purchase your Tickets online

 Go to the Hellenic Ministry of Culture and Sports’ official e-ticketing service.